gregorwolf/SAP-NPM-API-collection/apis/artifact-management/README.md

 The library also provides CLI `dev-project` which can be used to visualise the outputs of APIs as shown in the following section.

+The library also provides the object CommandExecutor to help create customized CLI tools.
+On BAS, for example, use the basctl tool to call Project API which resides on an BAS extenison.

 ---
 # APIs & Examples